Wayne B. Phillips: 1984-85 Summer

+1985 Ashes

+Bob Simpson, discussing possibilities for the 1985 Ashes, declared Steve Rixon to be "easily the best" wicketkeeper in Australia but felt Phillips should go too as "his batting earned him his spot over other contenders."
+Phillips and Rixon were selected for the 1985 Ashes.

-At the end of the summer it was revealed that in November 1984 Phillips had signed to go on the rebel tours to South Africa over the 1985–86 and 1986–87 seasons.
+Shortly after the squad was announced, news broke that several Australian players had signed to go to go on the rebel tours to South Africa over the 1985–86 and 1986–87 seasons, including Phillips.
 The tours were organised by former test batsman, Bruce Francis, who later wrote that Phillips:

 Disliked keeping and would have preferred to play for Australia as a top-order batsman.
 By the time the tour was being put together, he had become fed up with the pressures of the modern game and was determined to make as much money as he could, as quickly as he could, and then retire.
 It was a revelation to me that such a fine player could be so unenthusiastic about the game.

-However Phillips, along with Dirk Wellham and Graeme Wood, changed his mind after a financial inducement from Kerry Packer.
-(Murray Bennett changed his mind of his own accord.)
+However Phillips, along with Dirk Wellham and Graeme Wood (who had also signed to go to South Africa and were part of the Ashes squad), changed his mind after a financial inducement from Kerry Packer.
+(Murray Bennett, who had also signed, changed his mind of his own accord.)
 For a time it was unsure whether the rest of the Australian players would agree to tour with Wellham, Phillips and Wood, but this was cleared up and the players were allowed to go to England.

+Phillip began the tour strongly scoring 62 against Somerset, although he fell ill with a virus and had to be replaced during the game by Ray Phillips.
+He scored 66 in a one-day game against Surrey but a report on the game said "He is not gloving the ball with any confidence and he looked particularly unsettled... when taking Murray Bennett."
+(Australia missed 53 catches in international matches the previous summer.)
+Phillips scored 91 against Sussex but The Age reported "he performed with a lot less distinction behind the stumps.
+His old habit of snatching, rather than letting the ball glide into the gloves was evident" and "he was definitely at his most vulnerable when keeping to the spinners."
+Imran Khan wrote that he felt Phillips "was being wasted down the order" and should be promoted to four or five, as he was good against pace but less good against spin.